37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 The ET1 is the legal form that you complete and submit to the Tribunal to start your claim.
 Section 8.2 is the most time-consuming part of the form to fill in - you may want to attach a separate document to do this (called the Particulars of Claim in England and Wales and the Paper Apart in Scotland).

-Access the ET1 form on the Government website (there is a slightly different form if you are making a claim with others).
+The UK Government website has a copy of the ET1 form (there is a slightly different form if you are making a claim with others).

 5. Particulars of Claim

-The Particulars of Claim is a document which you attach to your ET1 form, to give more detail about the claim, in England and Wales.
+In England and Wales, the Particulars of Claim is a document which you attach to your ET1 form to give more detail about the claim.
 This is where you give the background facts, and set out what legal claims you are making and why.

-Read our tips on how to draft your Particulars of Claim
+How to fill in your ET1 Particulars of Claim

 6. Paper Apart